JulyWitch/JulyWitch.github.io/content/posts/over-refactoring-effects.en.md

   hidden: false
 ---

-In the early days of my career, I was tasked with building a simple social media mobile app.
+In the early days of my career (around 5 years ago), I was tasked with building a simple social media mobile app in Flutter.
-I developed the application to MVP version, and along the way, I refactored every single thing with the intention of acheiveing "clean code".
+I developed the application to MVP version, and along the way, I refactored every single widget with the intention of acheiveing "clean code".
 I was obsessed with DRY principle and created countless reusable code blocks, all to avoid rewriting the same code.